 You can also try to get some touchpad friendly gloves for easy access to your Instagram abilities.

 There’s nothing worse than being stuck to your phone 24/7 while traveling looking at maps and googling articles like this.

-Instead, go back to regular old paper and purchase a guide book like this that’s up to date for your year.
+Instead, go back to regular old paper and purchase a Denmark guide book that’s up to date for your year.

 I also always prefer to carry around some sort of paper map as I live in fear of my phone battery dying and being stuck in the middle of nowhere and then dying by starvation because I’m stuck on a side street of Copenhagen unable to find my way home.

 If this sounds like you, try getting a Copenhagen map.